Czandal/dev-setup/README.md

 1. You probably want to download [Tidal Hi-Fi](https://github.com/Mastermindzh/tidal-hifi), log in and configure listenbrainz

 ## Pipewire

+NOTE: Pipewire is shit, this config does not work Never install wireplumber

+If you decide to use this you can use `Wayland`

 ```bash
 # Copy template from /usr/share/pipewire
 sudo cp /usr/share/pipewire/pipewire.conf /etc/pipewire/pipewire.conf